aibasel-teaching/krummstab/README.md

 `feedback` folder of the team's submission directory.
 To avoid this situation, students should use the same file name when uploading an updated submission and of course refrain from uploading two separate submissions.

+### Only Sending Feedback to Some Teams
+The `send` command only sends feedback to teams that are marked as being `relevant` in the their respective `submission.json` file.
+To avoid sending feedback to team Hans and Hanna Muster, manually edit the file `00000_Muster_Muster/submission.json` and change `"relevant": true` to `"relevant": false`.
+The marks for the team you entered in the points file the will be sent to the assistant anyway, so you may want to remove the corresponding entry in `points_tutor_sheet_name.json` or give 0 marks explicitly.
+You can still later send the feedback through Krummstab by reverting the changes above and marking the teams you already sent feedback to earlier as "not relevant".

 # Development